According to Jerry Seinfeld, the real secret to success is simple…just do the opposite.

 - Eat dinner together as a family.

-- Take a walk at night with your family or play games together.
+- After dinner, take a walk with your family or play games together.

-- Start a business on the side or figure out ways to create additional streams of revenue instead of plopping down in front of the TV all night long.
+- Start a business on the side or figure out ways to create additional streams of revenue.

 Read the list again.
 Go ahead, I’ll wait…